-It was back in 2009 when on a regular basis, hunters would kill wild pigs, the Jarawas' staple diet, and disrupted their life.
+It was back in 2009 when regularly, hunters would kill wild pigs, the Jarawas' staple diet, and disrupted their life.
 They had to resort to killing deer for food, which the women do not prefer.
 The Jarawa gave many warnings, but the hunters and poachers did not listen and were killed.
 Some would say that what they did was criminal, but what options did they have?
 They had made it clear that they don't want outside interference.

 The new world was quickly fascinated by these indigenous people.
 The Andaman Trunk road became a human safari, with new roads, tourists, and infrastructure for tourism.
 The Jarawa's identity, culture, way of living has been hit by the outside world, with new diseases, tourism, and racial discrimination.
 Contact with the outside world has repercussions.
 They are hunters and gatherers, but their way of living has been disturbed.
 It is to be noted that many Jarawa women have started wearing clothes, while men have started using watches and wearing T-shirts.
 Families are using metal pots, and tribe members are wearing hats and using plastics daily.

-Their culture is beautiful - they respect nature and only take what they require, not more than that, from fetching honey to fishing and making baskets.
+Their culture is unique, and they love and honour nature.
+The Jarawas only take what they require, not more than that, from fetching honey to fishing and making baskets.
 The women paint men's faces with clay as standard make-up.
 They have been here before we were born.
 One Jarawa tribesman stated, 'We look different from you, but we are all good' -a stern message to the racists projected towards them.
 What we need to understand is that this indigenous tribe does not need any outside interference neither they need our help, they have been living by themselves and are doing just fine.
 They want to live a secluded life.
-They were, are, and will be here if mankind lets them live in peace.
+They were, are, and will be here if humanity lets them live in peace.